 Routes along Seattle's completed waterfront

-Projects led by WSDOT and the City of Seattle will together transform how drivers use SR 99 to travel through Seattle.
-The new SR 99 tunnel is designed to work in conjunction with a new Alaskan Way surface street that the City of Seattle will build along the waterfront after the viaduct is demolished.
+Projects led by WSDOT and the City of Seattle are together transforming how drivers use SR 99 to travel to and through Seattle.
+The new SR 99 tunnel is designed to work in conjunction with a new Alaskan Way surface street that the City of Seattle is building along the waterfront in the footprint of the demolished viaduct.

-The SR 99 tunnel will provide a direct route on SR 99 between the stadiums and Seattle Center.
-It is designed to accommodate the current volume of viaduct traffic that today does not use any of the mid-viaduct ramps.
+The SR 99 tunnel provides a direct route on SR 99 between the stadiums and the Space Needle.
+It is designed to accommodate the percent of viaduct traffic that did not use any of the old mid-viaduct ramps.

-At the tunnel’s north end, three roads currently interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.
+At the tunnel’s north end, three roads long interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.

-These new route options will make some current trips shorter and other trips a little longer, while improving safety for the travelling public by replacing the viaduct with a tunnel built to modern safety and earthquake standards.
+These new route options will make some current trips shorter and other trips a little longer, while improving safety for the travelling public by replacing the viaduct and Battery Street Tunnel with a new tunnel built to modern safety and earthquake standards.